xsol05/xsol05/README.md

 ### Hi, I'm Magdeline! 👩🏻‍💻

+I am a student at the University of Otago studying [Computer Science](https://youtu.be/67J5vATQbG4) and Entrepreneurship.
+I am also a Web Developer at [CloudCannon](https://cloudcannon.com/).
+I create videos, write, and podcast too.

 <!--
 **xsol05/xsol05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...